 It's official: Estée Lauder Cos. will acquire Tom Ford for $2.8 billion, beating out reported competitor Kering in the bid to own Ford's fashion and beauty business.

-The global cosmetics company already holds the license to Tom Ford Beauty, a fragrance and makeup line that Ford developed in partnership with the group and launched in 2011.
-If the sale were to go through, Estée Lauder would not only helm Tom Ford's beauty division, but also the brand's apparel and accessories business.
+Estée Lauder already holds the license to Tom Ford Beauty, a fragrance and makeup line that Ford developed in partnership with the group and launched in 2011.
+Now, the beauty conglomerate will extend its reach to the brand's apparel and accessories business.

-As Business of Fashion noted, Estée Lauder would likely license the production and sale of said apparel and accessories to other companies — a move that could dilute the brand.
+As Business of Fashion noted, Estée Lauder will likely license the production and sale of said apparel and accessories to other companies, a move that could potentially dilute the brand.

-The news may signal a pivot for Estée Lauder, which has historically acquired beauty-first brands such as La Mer, Le Labo, and MAC Cosmetics.
-By stepping into fashion with a rumored $3 billion acquisition — its biggest to date — could the company be angling to compete with Kering and LVMH?
+The acquisition signals a pivot for Estée Lauder, which has historically acquired beauty-first brands such as La Mer, Le Labo, and MAC Cosmetics.
+By stepping into fashion with a nearly $3 billion acquisition, the company appears to be angling to compete with Kering and LVMH.

 Speaking of Kering, the fashion group — which employed Ford for a portion his tenure at Gucci — was in the running to acquire the designer's eponymous label, according to a report published in early November.

 As prestige makeup and fragrance continues to grow, Kering is apparently interested in entering the sector.
 Buying Tom Ford, a fashion business that makes most of its money on its wildly popular fragrance range, would have been an ideal point of entry for the conglomerate.